nodeca/nodeca-doc/src/documents/modules.html.md

   - `@/path` - from the root of current package
   - `@package/path` - from the root of foreign package
 - i18n names are always relative to current module, by default
-- on client code, `require` automaticcaly bundle code. bundle.yml can define location of bundled module
+- on client code, `require` automatically bundle code. bundle.yml can define location of bundled module

 Helpers: